A project to endow St. Volodymyr Cathedral of Toronto with beautiful, handwritten icons, in celebration of the 2026 centenary of the parish.

 9. The Ascension of our Lord, God and Saviour, Jesus Christ

-10. The Descent of the Holy Spirit (Holy Pentecost) — In process
+10. The Descent of the Holy Spirit (Holy Pentecost) — completed.

 The 12 Major Feasts of the Orthodox Church